-A key way for the world’s poor—nearly half of humanity—to escape poverty is to earn more for their labor.
+A key way for the world’s poor to escape poverty is to earn more for their labor.
 Most of the world’s poor people are self-employed, but because there are few opportunities in most developing countries for them to earn enough to escape poverty, they are working hard but working poor.
 Two key policy planks in the fight against poverty should be: raising the returns to self-employment and creating more opportunities to move from self-employment into higher paying wage employment.

 Most workers in low- and middle-income countries are self-employed, but earnings are typically higher and social protection programs are more widespread in wage employment.